 Doswell held an MBA from the University of Connecticut and a BS from the University of Maryland, and he was a graduate of the Royal Air Force Staff College.
 He died of brain cancer in 1987 at the age of 64.

 The Nomination Process

 NBAA annually requests nominations for the Doswell Award.
 The NBAA Nominating Committee reviews the nominations and recommends an appropriate nominee to the NBAA Board of Directors.
-The Board then selects the recipient, who is officially recognized at the NBAA Annual Meeting & Convention.
+The Board then selects the recipient, who is officially recognized at the NBAA Business Aviation Convention & Exhibition.